 Step 2: Prep Standing

-These courses are proficiency-based and must each be completed with no grade less than a B. Completion of the course work with B- grades may not grant admission to pre-major status.
+The first year of coursework allows our students to explore formal musical learning and for our faculty to assist strengths and needs of individuals.
+These are preparatory classes, which assist incoming students with the foundations of music reading and technical skills required for the core music curriculum.
+All music courses are proficiency-based and must each be completed with no grade less than a C. Completion of the course work with B- grades may not grant admission to premajor status.
 Students may be required to demonstrate skills learned and/or to complete additional coursework prior to acceptance to pre-major standing.
 If the faculty determines a student lacks significant improvement in musical skills and knowledge, or commitment to the field, he/she may not be allowed to continue in the major.

 To maintain Pre-Major Standing, a student must:

-Upon completion of departmental requirements for Pre-Major Standing, students may apply for official major standing in their selected degree program.
-Acceptance will be determined following: an evaluation of completed music course work, assessment of sight-reading ability, demonstration of technical and expression proficiency on applied instrument, and a personal career goal statement.
-If the faculty determines a student has not developed a certain level musical skills and knowledge, or does not demonstrate commitment to the field, he/she may not be allowed to continue in the major.
+Courses in pre-major standing prepare the student for the Major Approval process.
+During the sophomore year, each student will apply for official major standing in their selected degree program.
+Acceptance will be determined following: an evaluation of completed music course work, assessment of sight-reading ability, demonstration of technical and expression proficiency on applied instrument, a personal career goal statement and an interview with the faculty.
+If the faculty determines a student has not developed a certain level of musical skills and knowledge, or does not demonstrate commitment to the field, he/she may not be allowed to continue in the major.

 To maintain Major Standing, a student must: